Web-Engine/pubg-minimap-replay/README.md

 # PUBG minimap replay web module
-This is a module to play the replay data of Player Unknown Battle Ground using `<canvas>`.
+This is a module to play the replay data of 'PLAYERUNKNOWN'S BATTLEGROUNDS' using `<canvas>`.